baldmike/laravel_vue_auth_boilerplate/README.md

 # changoZephyr
 Vue front end, Laravel back end.
-Just how I like 'em...
+Just like I like 'em...
 Throw in a little Full Oauth token-based authentication on server (passport) and client (cookies, vuex & vue-router) and you got yourself a stew.

-Run the following commands to install dependencies: vuex (state-mgmt - scaffolded, not used), vue-router (your front end router), bootstrap-vue (Vue-specific version of Bootstrap) and axios (http library) & Passport (Laravel's Oauth implementation).  key:generate needs to be run only once, after cloning the repo:
+Run the following commands to install dependencies: vuex, vue-router (front end router), bootstrap-vue (Vue-specific version of Bootstrap) and axios (http library) & Passport (Laravel's Oauth implementation).  key:generate needs to be run only once, after cloning the repo, then run following:

 ```
 composer install